microsoft/Trieste/samples/infix/beyond-infix.md

 It would also be possible to use Python-like indexing as in `(1, 2)[1]`.
 Try altering the parsing rules so that Infix accepts that syntax instead.

+### Writing Tuples

+One of Infix's original purposes was to demonstrate Trieste's writers, and the ability to format Infix expressions in different ways.
+Our addition of tuples to the language does not affect these output stages in very interesting ways, except where we changed the data representation.

+Here are the only changes that required much thought:
+- The addition of `Literal` tagging means that we need to adjust the kind of data our writer will accept when rendering results of the `calculate` rewriter.
+  We solved this by making two versions of the writer's well-formedness constraints, but then sharing all the underlying code.
+  Since `Expression` and `Literal` are only different by those two nodes, we coded our writer methods to strip either parent node and then process the contents identically.
+- New node types like `Append` and `Tuple` that are not binary operators needed special handling.
+  For infix notation output, we just mirrored the input syntax.
+  For postfix notation, we found that variadic postfix operators (like both of our additions) end up being ambiguous without special syntax.
+  Without a system that uses parentheses as delimiters (although it seems those delimiters are exactly how some Forth-family languages handle tuples), it's not clear how many values `1 2 3 tuple` should leave on the stack.

+  To fix this, we added an extra "argument" to our postfix syntax for tuple literals and append operations, which counted how many arguments each operator should expect.
+  That is, our example above could be marked `1 2 3 3 tuple` to mean a 3-element tuple, or `1 2 3 1 tuple` to mean a 1-element tuple with `1` and `2` left over on the stack.
+  This was mostly for logical consistency and somewhat arbitrary, since we don't re-process the postfix syntax anywhere, but if someone built a Forth-like language as an exercise, our chosen syntax should not cause any problems beyond being difficult to write for humans.

 ### Quick Note on Scoping

 While we don't make significant changes to Infix's scoping behavior, there were some surprising things not mentioned in the original explanation of Infix's variable lookup behavior.